Homepage

 cd platformos-hello

-Now, to automatically create the proper directory structure inside that folder use:
+Now, to automatically create the proper directory structure inside that folder, use:

 pos-cli init

-The command should return a success message confirming that the directory structure was created.
+This command should return a success message confirming that the directory structure was created.

 What you need to know for now is that this command creates an example HTML page with a welcome message.